Comply with Building Regulations, Standards and legislation related to curtain walling and façade installation activities

 Business Sectors (Suites): Fenestration Installation

-Developed by: GQA
+Developed by: NSAFD

 Overview

-This standard covers the broad requirements of the Building Regulations in England, Wales and Northern Ireland, and Building Standards in Scotland that are applicable to the fenestration curtain walling environment.
+This standard covers the broad requirements of the Building Regulations in England, Wales and Northern Ireland, and Building Standards in Scotland that are applicable to the curtain walling and façade environment.
 You should ensure that installations do not endanger life and comply with the statutory requirements, keep your knowledge current and communicate with others when required.

 Performance criteria